Dokka Umarov: Second Chechen War

 Back in Chechnya, Umarov became the replacement of Isa Munayev on the post of the commander of Southwestern Front (comprising an estimated 1,000 fighters by 2004), the military region southwest of Grozny that bordered on Georgia and Ingushetia.
 He was regarded as an ally of Shamil Basayev, then based in the south-eastern Vedensky District.

 In 2003, Umarov led his men in the heavy fighting around the town of Shatoy and, according to the Russian sources, ordered the bombing of Ingushetia's FSB headquarters in the Ingush capital of Magas and the attack on electrical infrastructure facilities in the city of Kislovodsk in Stavropol Krai.
-After the death of Gelayev in February 2004, many of his remaining men joined Umarov's group.
+After Gelayev's death in February 2004, many of his remaining men joined Umarov's group.
 The next summer, together with Basayev, Umarov was one of the leaders of a large-scale raid by Chechen and Ingush fighters that killed scores of Ingushetia's officials and members of the security forces and briefly seized control over the republic's largest town, Nazran.

 Through 2005, there were numerous inaccurate reports of Umarov's death or grave injury.
 In January, he was reported to have been killed in a gun battle with Russian special forces near the Georgian border.
 In March, he was reported to have been seriously wounded by a Spetznaz assassination team.
 In September, the MVD announced it had found "Umarov's grave", and the following month, in October, he was once again falsely reported dead in the rebel raid on Nalchik, the capital city of Kabardino-Balkaria.
 In April 2005, Russian special forces destroyed a small guerrilla unit during a battle in a residential area of Grozny after receiving intelligence that Umarov was with them, yet he was not found among the dead.
 In May 2005, Umarov was reportedly seriously hurt when he stepped on an anti-personnel mine.
 He was said to have lost a leg in the blast, but turned out to be only lightly injured and participated in an attack on the village of Roshni-Chu three months later.
 In May 2006, Chechen police discovered his headquarters bunker in the center of the village of Assinovskaya on the border with Ingushetia, but Umarov managed to escape.
 On 2 June 2005 he was appointed as the vice president of the separatist government of the Chechen Republic of Ichkeria (ChRI).